INTERVIEW

 training.
 It might give some

-useful insight into the management
+useful insight into the management style

-style of the company.
-Some companies
+of the company.
+Some companies might

-while other companies might have very
+other companies might have very specific

-specific beliefs about the value
+beliefs about the value of b-school case

-training, management theory, etc. and
+theory, etc. and their relevance to the

-their relevance to the job to be done.
+job to be done.

 "Throughout the